Moesha Buduong: Arguments surrounding controversy

 Many felt that Buduong's contentious views were due to the patriarchy prevalent in many societies today, especially in Ghana.

 Amanpor also interviewed a Ghanaian man on the same topic on which she interviewed Buduong.
 He voiced the fact that he has been faithful to his partner because of his meager financial status, adding on that unlike him, people who are financially stable can afford numerous partners.
 However, he did not receive any backlash for his opinions.
 Many felt that this was a double standard, as they feel more comfortable with such opinions when they came from men, as opposed to when they are from women.

+Health

+Moesha is battling health challenges, including stroke and speech impairment, among others.
+She asked her fans to pray for her as she turns 35, hoping to regain full recovery.

 Charity works

-Under her Moesha Foundation, she spent her 29th birthday with students of the Billaw Basic School in the Upper East Region, where her hometown is located.
+Under her Moesha Foundation, she spent her 29th birthday with students of the Billaw Basic School in the Upper West Region, where her hometown is located.
 She donated school bags, books and other relevant learning materials.

+Films

+The actress has appeared in various films throughout her career.
+According to IMDb, the star has six credite as an actress.
+Moesha Boduong's movies include: